legal and privacy

 My number has been fraudulently transferred from felix to another provider, or I suspect it has

-If you suspect someone has attempted to, or has fraudulently transferred your mobile number to another provider without your knowledge or consent, please immediately contact the following;
+If you believe someone’s attempted to or has fraudulently transferred your mobile number to another provider without your consent, please immediately:

-- The Australia Federal Police or the law enforcement agency in your state or territory
+- Contact the Australian Federal Police or the law enforcement agency in your state/territory

 - Report it to Scamwatch.